mepeichun/mepeichun.github.io/about.md

 ## One More Thing

-Here are some tools I would like to share with you, which might be useless (or perhaps useful).
+I would like to share some tools I have developed—they might be useful (or maybe not, but hopefully worth a look!).

 - [IEEE ComSoc Special Issue Tracker (Updated Automatically)](https://mepeichun.github.io/ieee-comsoc-cfp/)
 - [Clockclock (Matrix Clock)](https://mepeichun.github.io/clockclock24.html)